 The APA Scorekeeper App is the official digital scoring tool of the American Poolplayers Association.
-Most local league operators have already rolled it out or are in the process of doing so.
-Every player on a team is expected to be able to use it, and on a match night with multiple tables running at once, one person can't handle all the scoring.
+Most local league operators have rolled it out or are in the process of doing so.
+Players are expected to be able to use it, and on match nights with multiple tables running simultaneously, more than one scorekeeper per team is needed.

 APA Pool League app (also called the Member Services app) handles your account, stats, schedule, standings, roster, and scoresheet downloads.
 It's where you create the login you'll use to access Scorekeeper.
-If you haven't set up your online account yet, start here.
+Set up your online account here first.

 APA Scorekeeper app is the live scoring tool used during matches.
 It uses the same login as your Member Services account.
-Once you're in, you'll see only the matches scheduled for your team.
-Find yours, tap it, and go.
+Once logged in, only your team's scheduled matches are visible.
+Find yours and tap it.

 Download Links